Welcome to our gallery featuring Kohler’s latest bathroom and kitchen designs.

 I think you’ll agree Kohler’s designs are bold.
 Whether they’re progressive, time will tell.
 But if history is an indicator, Kohler has repeatedly been a trend-setter in design and so I suspect what you see below will be the future of bathroom and kitchen design.
 Now that’s super cool, and you can have a trend-setting bathroom and/or kitchen by using Kohler’s design services.

 So much going on color and pattern-wise.
 It’s a lot, but it works.
 I love the blue vanity that jumps out among a field of neutral colors and patterns.
+Speaking of bathrooms, we opted for a Kohler toilet in our powder room.

 Here is an example of Kohler keeping it a bit toned down.
 This kitchen is gorgeous with it’s extensive dark wood.
 I like the choice of lighter wood stools, which contrast nicely with the dark wood.